Introduction: Epoxy Coasters

 Remove as much of the tape as possible with your fingernails.
 Be VERY careful if you decide to use the precision knife here as it can easily scratch the epoxy.
 This is why you use tape that matches your wood, in the event that some is trapped under the epoxy it will blend in very well.

 Once you've removed all of the tape it's time to apply the polyurethane all over the coaster including the epoxied part.
 Apply a heavy coat and using a light, find the lines (as seen above) and apply more polyurethane to these areas until they are gone.
 Let it dry and do another coat, 2 per side.
+This is dont to prevent it from sticking to things like beer bottles or coffee cups.
+Currently the best solution I have.

 Note: I tried using spray lacquer instead of polyurethane and it resulted in a cloudy look and was very sticky, do not use spray lacquer.

-Step 9: Step9: Testing and Improving
+Step 9: Testing and Improving

 Now that you've got your first batch done it's time to test them out!
 Using a variety of containers, (cans, bottles, coffee mugs) ensure that they function as designed, be sure to thoroughly test them!
 They should have some stickiness to them to prevent beverages from sliding off, as well as to prevent them from sliding around tables, bar tops, etc.